python-trio/trio/README.rst

    - need to do a pass over TrioInternalError -- currently they can get double-wrapped in some cases

-   - the MultiError handling when exiting cancel scopes is not so great -- ideally we should at least preserve traceback? but *not* chain two giant almost-identical multi-errors?

    - Python 3.7 wishlist items: